NghiaNT20/interview-solutions/README.md

 # Exercise 4:

 1. Build API with Flask
 2. Package Application with Docker
+## Run Dockerfile:
+- docker build -t my_flask_app .
+- docker run -it -p 8000:8000 --name my_flask_container -v $(pwd):/app -d my-flask-app /bin/bash

     Test API with Postman
 3. Set up CI/CD with GitHub Actions
     Create a .github/workflows/ci_cd.yml file to configure CI/CD pipeline.
 4. Automate Testing with Pytest
 5. Automate Docker Build
     Docker will be automatically built in CI/CD pipeline when there is a new commit to the "master" branch.
 6. Run CI/CD Pipeline